steveshogren/hugo-blog/content/post/next-book.md

 Categories = ["Technical Skills", "Meta Game", "management"]
 +++

+Edit: As a supplement to this: check out my <a class="homelink" href="/page/books">favorite books</a>.

 "It's my first job, what book should I read first?"

 Recently, a few developers I am mentoring were curious about what book